iz-02/tableau-seattle-airbnb/README.md

 Analyzed Airbnb listings in Seattle, WA to see trends in seasonality, popular locations, and property types.

 ## 🔑 Highlights
-- Data import, cleaning & deleting unnecessary columns
+- Data import, cleaning & removing unnecessary columns
-- Interactive, simple visualizations
+- Interactive visualizations for clear insights
-- Insights on peak seasons, expensive locations, and popular property types
+- Key findings on peak seasons, expensive locations, and popular property types
-- Dashboard designed for clarity and actionable insights
+- Dashboard made for clarity and actionable insights

 ## 📂 Files